Configure IP SLA Monitor Objects

 Releases 20.2 and later support all content described in this article, except:

-- Releases 21.1.1 and later, add selecting a forwarding class for an IP SLA monitor to override the default forwarding class.
+- Release 21.1.1 adds support for selecting a forwarding class for an IP SLA monitor to override the default forwarding class.

-- Releases 21.2.1 and later, add support for configuring SLA monitoring log optimization.
+- Release 21.2.1 adds support for configuring SLA monitoring log optimization.

-- Releases 22.1.1 and later add support for HTTP and HTTP raw monitor types and for monitoring using FQDNs.
+- Release 22.1.1 adds support for HTTP and HTTP raw monitor types and for monitoring using FQDNs.

 Additional Information